Nitrofurantoin is an antibiotic.

 What if I take too much?

 Taking an extra dose of nitrofurantoin by accident is unlikely to harm you.

 Talk to your pharmacist or doctor if:

 - you're worried or get severe side effects

 - you've taken more than one extra dose

 Like all medicines, nitrofurantoin can cause side effects, although not everyone gets them.

 Common side effects

 These common side effects of nitrofurantoin happen in more than 1 in 100 people.
-Keep taking the medicine, but tell your doctor if they bother you or don't go away:
+Keep taking the medicine, but talk to your doctor if these side effects bother you or don't go away: